Hei2323/Automated-ADHD-Detection-in-Children-Using-ECG-Signals/README.md

 **Objective and Automated:** The system uses raw ECG signals with no manual feature extraction, offering an unbiased, scalable solution to ADHD screening.

+**ECG data**
+Age-matched ECG data, ranging from 6 to 12 years old, were uploaded, including 6-second ECG recordings sampled at 500 Hz, along with age, gender, and label.
+The ADHD to HC ratio was 1:1 for each age group, totaling 8,644 samples.
+The data is provided in numpy format.

 **Methodology**

 The pipeline includes three primary steps: